thompsonsed/pycoalescence/docs/README_pycoalescence.rst

     Run with a pristine infinite landscape outside of the coares map boundaries.

 - "tiled_coarse"
     Tile the coarse map infinitely in all dimensions.
+A coarse map must be provided.

 - "tiled_fine"
     Tile the fine map infinitely in all dimensions.
+No coarse map should be provided.

 Optimising Simulations
 ''''''''''''''''''''''